 In addition to the numerous benefits above, I want to introduce the concept of running economy.
 Running economy is similar to miles per gallon in your car.
 How much energy do you need to put in to get speed out.

 Many people have heard about VO2 max and assume that this is the primary determinant of running performance.
-Running economy can explain the variance between runners of similar abilities.
+In fact, running economy can explain the variance between runners of similar abilities.

 So, how does this relate to your running form?
 Your running biomechanics are one of the factors that determine how efficient runners are.
-Strength is another big factor, and you can check out our article on adding strength training to running here.
+Strength is another big factor, and you can check out our article on how to add strength training to running here.

-The point with bringing up running economy is that most runners think they only need to check out their running gait when injured.
-However, I have worked with some top professional runners and military personnel to help them significantly boost their performance by changing their running form.
+The point with bringing up running economy is that most runners think they only need to check out their running gait when they are injured.
+However, I have worked with some of the top professional runners and military personnel to help them significantly boost their performance by changing their running form.
 Stop wasting energy and become an efficient runner!

 What is part of a gait analysis?

 At a basic level, a gait analysis will look at how a runner moves throughout the running gait cycle.
-The two main phases of running are the stance phase (foot is on the ground) and the swing phase (foot is off the ground).
-We can further break down the running gait cycle into initial contact (when the foot hits the ground), mid-stance phase (when the foot is ~halfway through the stance phase), and terminal stance phase (sometimes called toe off or take off).
+The two main phases of running are stance phase (foot is on the ground) and swing phase (foot is off the ground).
+We can further break down the running gait cycle into initial contact (when the foot his the ground), mid-stance phase (when the foot is ~halfway through stance phase) and terminal stance phase (sometimes called toe off or take off).

-The big difference between the walking and running gait cycles is a period of float during running where both legs are off the ground.
+The big difference in the walking gait cycle and running gait cycle is a period of float during running where both legs are off the ground.

 What is measured?